 All University personnel need to familiarize themselves with the University’s Vehicle Use and Driver Requirements.
-The following link will take you to the U of A Driver Safety Program Manual 2012 Edition.
-All personnel should read this manual if you plan to drive University Vehicles.
+The following links will take you to sections of the U of A Driver Safety Programs at EH&S.

 Information on this page was written by Barry McCashin.
 The Department of Earth & Atmospheric Sciences would like to thank Barry for allowing us to post this information on our web-site.